List of Zimbabweans That Received Cars and Gifts From Wicknell Chivayo

 On 12 April 2024, Chivayo donated a Mercedes Benz C200 to Zimdancehall musician, Jah Master. he said of the gift: "Your consistence and dedication in attending our ZANU PF rallies can never be forgotten."[4].

-On 20 April 2024 popular comedians and actors Admire Kuzhangaira (most known by his acting name "Bhutisi") and Rolland Lunga, known by his stage name Boss Kedha received Toyota Aqua vehicles.
+On 20 April 2024 popular comedian Admire Kuzhangaira (most known by his acting name "Bhutisi") received a Toyota Aqua vehicle.
 Kuzhangaira had written a message to Chivayo on social media highlighting work he did done for Zanu PF.

 Wrote Kuzhangaira: